Written on May 23, 2022 1:08:06 PM

 So what does Florida law say about tailgating?

-That’s right.
 Florida statutes (and those of most states) don’t actually use the term “tailgating.”
-That doesn’t mean the law doesn’t cover the topic, however.
-Far from it.
+But that doesn’t mean the law doesn’t cover the topic.
 Florida Statute 316.0895 lays out what it means to follow another vehicle too closely:

 “The driver of a motor vehicle shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon, and the condition of, the highway.”